 The Children's Health Study in Southern California has evaluated a variety of health endpoints in relation to air pollution exposures, including lung function, lung development, school absences, and asthma.
-The study found associations between long-term exposure to air pollution, including NO2, PM10, and PM2.5, and respiratory symptoms in asthmatic children (McConnell et al. 1999).
-Particles and NO2 levels were correlated, and independent effects of individual pollutants could not be discerned.
-A subsequent analysis using more refined exposure estimation methods indicated consistent associations between long-term NO2 exposures and respiratory symptoms in children with asthma (McConnell et al. 2003).
+The study found associations between long-term exposure to air pollution, including NO_2 , PM10, and PM2.5, and respiratory symptoms in asthmatic children (McConnell et al. 1999). -Particles and NO_2 levels were correlated, and independent effects of individual pollutants could not be discerned. -A subsequent analysis using more refined exposure estimation methods indicated consistent associations between long-term NO_2 exposures and respiratory symptoms in children with asthma (McConnell et al. 2003).

-Ambient levels of NO2 were also associated with a decrease in lung function growth in a group of children followed for eight years, including children with no history of asthma.
-In addition to NO2, the decreased growth was also associated with particulate matter and airborne acids.
-The study authors postulated this may be a result of a package of pollutants from traffic sources (Gauderman et al. 2004).
+Ambient levels of NO2 were also associated with a decrease in lung function growth in a group of children followed for eight years, including children with no history of asthma. -In addition to NO2, the decreased growth was also associated with particulate matter and airborne acids. -The study authors postulated this may be a result of a package of pollutants from traffic sources (Gauderman et al. 2004).
+Ierodiakonou et al. (2016) examined associations of lung function and methacholine responsiveness (PC20) with ozone, carbon monoxide (CO), nitrogen dioxide, and sulfur dioxide concentrations in 1003 asthmatic children participating in a 4-year clinical trial.
+Increased 4-month average nitrogen dioxide concentrations were associated with reduced postbronchodilator FEV1 and FVC percent predicted. -

-A number of studies have since reported deficits in lung function associated with nitrogen oxides exposures.
+A number of studies have-since reported deficits in lung function associated with nitrogen oxides exposures.
 Examples are shown in Figure I-5.

 Note: Studies in red are recent studies.
 Studies in black were included in the 2008 ISA for Oxides of Nitrogen.
 Circles = NO_2 ; Diamonds = NO_X .
 All mean changes in this plot are standardized to a 10-ppb increase in NO_2 and a 20-ppb increase in NO_X concentration.
-Effect estimates from studies measuring NO_X in $\mu g/m3$ (Schultz et al., 2012) have not been standardized.
+Effect estimates from studies measuring NO_X in $\mu g/m^3$ (Schultz et al., 2012) have not been standardized.